viet34tqc/notebook/interview.md

 Let's say we have an `useState` in both parent and child component and calling `useState` in parent component will add more child component.
 In our case we are calling child function component, so there will be two `useState` in the parent component.
 Because number of child component can be changed => number of `useState` hook changes => error

-## Why we shouldn't declare a function inside another function
+## Why we shouldn't declare a component inside another component

 That's because when the outer component re-renders, it clears the previous output and mounts the new output of inner component => the inner component will be reset (unmount and mount again) and lose all of its state.